 Nestbox predators include cats, squirrels, rats, mice, stoats, weasels, woodpeckers and, in case of open fronted boxes, members of the crow family.
 As predators mainly hunt early in the morning, most people are unaware of their presence.

 A metal plate fixed around the entrance hole may deter woodpeckers and squirrels, while spiky vegetation, such as gorse or rose clippings above and below the box will give some protection against most mammals, such as cats.

 Insects and nestboxes

-As many of the insects are useful food for birds, it is best to leave them alone.
+Instead, as many of the insects are useful food for birds, it is best to leave them alone.
 Insects often move in after birds have finished nesting.
 Any young found dead are likely to have died of other natural causes.

 It is not unusual for the same type of insect to return to the box in subsequent years.
 Leave that box in situ and put up another one a few feet away.
 It is rare for both to be lost to insect invasion.